Little Falls (Potomac River)

-Little Falls is an area of rapids located where the Potomac River crosses the Atlantic Seaboard fall line where Washington, DC, Maryland and Virginia meet.
+Little Falls is an area of rapids located where the Potomac River crosses the Atlantic Seaboard fall line where Washington, DC; Maryland; and Virginia meet.
 Descending from the harder and older rocks of the Piedmont Plateau to the softer sediments of the Atlantic coastal plain, it is the first upstream "cataract", or barrier, to navigation encountered on the Potomac River.
-It may be viewed from the heavily trafficked Chain Bridge, about a half mile downstream.
+It may be viewed from the heavily trafficked Chain Bridge, about a half mile upstream.
 It is named in contradistinction to Great Falls, about 5 miles further upstream.

 Captain John Smith (1580–1631) of England was the first European to explore the Potomac as far as Little Falls.
 When he arrived there in 1608 he noted that "as for deer, buffaloes, bears and turkeys, the woods do swarm with them and the soil is extremely fertile."
 By 1757, the name of a nearby Anglican Church building — "The Falls Church" — referenced this location near the main tobacco rolling road circumventing Little Falls.
 The local settlement of Falls Church, Virginia, which grew up there, soon followed suit.